HenriqueAssumpcao/henriqueassumpcao.github.io/_posts/2024-04-12-metric_completion.md

 layout: distill
 title: completion of a metric space
 date: 2024-03-28
-description: how turn an arbitrary metric space into a complete metric space
+description: how to complete a metric space
 tags:
 categories: math topology
 giscus_comments: false